Policies & Regulations - Student Organization Administration Policy

 - meet the requirements for recognition except for items 1. and 2., that pertain to the method of application, and

 - in place of recognition item 1., make initial application to one of the student governments for recognition leading to certification.
 This initial application is not required for organizations already in existence when this policy is adopted or updated.
 If the student government approves, it will schedule the necessary referendum.
-If the referendum passes, the organization must next apply to the Vice President for Student Affairs (VPSA) and the Vice President for Administration and Finance (VPAF) for certification as a direct-funded organization.
+If the referendum passes, the organization must next apply to the Vice President for Student Life (VPSL) and the Sr. Vice President for Administration and Finance (VPAF) for certification as a direct-funded organization.
 If both approve, the VPAF will prepare the necessary paperwork for the approval of the President, the Chancellor, and the Board of Trustees for the establishment of, addition to, and/or increase to the mandatory fee(s).
 When approval of the fee is final, the VPAF will insure that the organization officials are aware of the necessary procedures and documentation for sound business practices and fiscal management.

 - in place of recognition item 2., submit a copy of an annual audit in accordance with the provisions of paragraph 4. below.
 Include with this audit a one or two-page summary of activities from the previous year and any changes in operation anticipated for the coming year.
 This information should enable the VPAF to report to the President and to the Chancellor whether the organization is in compliance with provisions of the University of Maine System Policies and Procedures Manual Section 704.1 and the Administrative Practice Letters.

 - maintain any University accounts as required and have an audit performed annually by a recognized auditing firm.
-A copy of the completed audit shall be submitted to the University of Maine System Internal Audit Department, the University of Maine Vice President for Administration and Finance, the Vice President for Student Affairs, the appropriate student government and, when applicable, to the organization being audited.
+A copy of the completed audit shall be submitted to the University of Maine System Internal Audit Department, the University of Maine Vice President for Administration and Finance, the Vice President for Student Life, the appropriate student government and, when applicable, to the organization being audited.